 Non-employee directors receive an annual option grant.
-In 2017, non-employee directors received an annual option grant of 12,870 shares (as adjusted for the three-for-one split of the Company's stock on December 27, 2017) on the date of the Company's Annual Meeting of Shareholders.
-The number of shares granted was based on a split-adjusted Black-Scholes value of \$9.70 per share on April 28, 2017, and an economic value of approximately \$125,000.
+In 2019, non-employee directors received an annual option grant of 9,470 shares on the date of the Company's Annual Meeting of Shareholders.
+The number of shares granted was based on a Black-Scholes value of \$13.19 per share on April 25, 2019, and an economic value of approximately \$125,000.
 Upon first joining the Board, non-employee directors are also eligible to receive an initial option grant with an economic value equal to that of the most recent option grant for non-employee directors.
-There were no first-time non-employee director appointments in 2017.
-Options granted to non-employee directors are issued under the Graco Inc. 2015 Stock Incentive Plan.
-The options are non-statutory, have a 10-year duration and become exercisable in equal installments over four years, beginning with the first anniversary of the date of the grant.
+There were no first-time non-employee director appointments in 2019.
+Mr. Wheeler received an initial option grant of 11,750 shares on February 28, 2020 upon his appointment to the Board.
+The number of shares granted to Mr. Wheeler was based on a Black-Scholes value of \$10.63 on February 27, 2020, and an economic value of approximately \$125,000.
+Options granted to non-employee directors are issued under the Graco Inc. 2019 Stock Incentive Plan (the "Plan").
+The options are non-statutory, have a10-year duration and become exercisable in equal installments over four years, beginning with the first anniversary of the date of the grant.
 The option exercise price is the fair market value of the stock on the date of grant, as defined in the Plan.
-The Plan defines "fair market value" as the last sale price of the stock as reported by the New York Stock Exchange on the date immediately prior to the date of grant.
+The Plan defines "fair market value" as the closing sales price of the stock on the principal securities market on which it trades on the date immediately preceding the date of grant.